scalaz/testz/README.md

     utest, scalatest, and specs2; I believe none of these come close to delivering a library.
 One consequence is, I don't consider any of them to be functional either;
     frameworks are emphatically not functional programming from where I'm standing.

-## Contributing

-This project is released under the scalaz code of conduct.